Reward-rational (implicit) choice: A unifying formalism for reward learning: Prior work from the perspective of the formalism

-\textbf{Language.} Humans might use rich language to instruct the robot, like ``Avoid the rug.''
-Let $G(\lang)$ be the trajectories that are consistent with an utterance $\lang \in \langset$ (e.g. all trajectories that do not enter the rug).
+The reward-rational choice formulation of language feedback naturally leads to pragmatic reasoning on the part of the robot, and is in fact equivalent to the rational speech acts model \citep{goodman2013knowledge}, a standard model of pragmatic reasoning in language.
+The pragmatic reasoning arises because the human is explicitly modeled as choosing from a set of options.
 Language is a reward-rational choice in which the set of options $\choices$ is the set of instructions considered in-domain $\langset$ and the grounding $\map$ maps an utterance $\lang$ to the uniform distribution over consistent trajectories $\text{Unif}(G(\lang))$.
 In language feedback, a key difficulty is learning which robot trajectories are consistent with a natural language instruction, the \emph{language grounding problem} (and is where we borrow the term ``grounding'' from) \citep{matuszek2012joint,tellex2011understanding,fu2019language}. \figref{fig:TableFig} shows the grounding for avoiding the rug in orange -- all trajectories from start to goal that do not enter rug cells.